luontola/tdd-mooc/data/practicalities.md

 Please [track the time](https://www.mytasktimer.com/) you spend on each exercise (and in case of *Exercise 1: Tetris*, track the time for each level).
 We will ask you to fill questionnaires for each exercise, so that we can improve the course for future students.

-TODO: The exercise submitting service is at https://studies.cs.helsinki.fi/stats/courses/tdd-pilot
+The exercise submitting service is at <https://studies.cs.helsinki.fi/stats/courses/tdd-2022>.
+When submitting there, you will need to provide a link to a GitHub repository with your solution to the exercise.
+If your repository is private, please add [luontola](https://github.com/luontola) as a [collaborator](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository) to your private repository so that we can view it.

 ## Screen recording